 I walked the team through five data classification levels.
 Public data at one end.
 Strictly Confidential at the other.
 For each level, a clear set of rules: where it can go, who can access it, which AI systems are permitted to process it.

 Then a four-question decision tree.
 Every time someone handles client data, four questions.
-That’s it.
+That is it.
 Four questions that determine whether the data touches a consumer AI product, a commercial API with contractual protections, or nothing at all.

-Prishen did a live demonstration.
-He classified a real scenario: looking up the word “attestation” using a consumer-tier AI tool.
+Our BI developer did a live demonstration - classifying a real scenario: looking up the word “attestation” using a consumer-tier AI tool.
 Harmless.
 Public information.
 No client data involved.
-The point was to show the team that the classification system isn’t about prohibition.
-It’s about clarity.
+The point was to show that the classification system is not about prohibition.
+It is about clarity.
 Some things are fine.
 Some things need a commercial contract.
-Some things don’t touch AI at all.
+Some things do not touch AI at all.

-Then Anisha and Prishen practised together.
-A client CRM export.
-Personally identifiable information.
-Commercial relationships.
+Then two team members practised together: a client CRM export, personally identifiable information, commercial relationships.
 The kind of data that, without clear classification, could end up in a system that trains on it, stores it indefinitely, or exposes it to third parties.

 Without clear classification, we risk sending client data to systems that may train on it, store it indefinitely, or expose third parties.